lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-5.2.8.2"}

-By having the CA return not the certificate, but an encrypted certificate (i.e., the certificate encrypted under a randomly- generated symmetric key, and the symmetric key encrypted under the public key for which the certification request is being made) --- this is the "indirect" method mentioned previously in {{sect-4.3.2}}.
+By having the CA return not the certificate, but an encrypted certificate (i.e., the certificate encrypted under a randomly-generated symmetric key, and the symmetric key encrypted under the public key for which the certification request is being made) --- this is the "indirect" method mentioned previously in {{sect-4.3.2}}.
 The end entity proves knowledge of the private decryption key to the CA